 Remove from heat and add the butter.
 Whisk until it is mixed well.

-Starting with the pudding, add a layer to the bottom of the serving dish.
+Add a layer of 'Nilla Wafers to the bottom of your serving dish.

 Top with sliced banana.

 Add more pudding and repeat the layers, ending with the pudding.

 Sprinkle the top with cookie crumbs before serving.

 TipsAn old fashioned secret to really rich puddings is evaporated milk.
 I have tried half and half, heavy cream, whole milk, and combinations of those ingredients and nothing makes a pudding creamier than evaporated milk.
 You can substitute 3 cups of milk if you want to - but I am telling you the evaporated milk works best.